spacegf/CasualGame3/README.md

 Left and Right buttons dash in that drection

+Alt keyboard controls (can't rotate attack using these)

+player 1:

+A and D moves left and right

+F to attack

+G to jump

+player 2:

+left and right arrow keys to move

+K to jump

+L to attack
 ## Team members
 ### Grant Gorsline - Design, Movement and Physics Programming and Simulation, Art, Assets, Sound
 ### Max Peabody - Music